ArteShow/ArteDataStorage/README.md

-# ArteDataStore
+# ArteDataStorage
-A small datastoreg service with a REST API
+A small datastorage service with a REST API